 'America's Test Kitchen' gets a taste of change

-"Did you know we're moving?"
-Jack Bishop, known to viewers as the maestro of the Tasting Lab, asked Thursday when he and "ATK" co-host Julia Collin Davison visited St. Louis for a sold-out event at KETC .
-The move won't take the "Test Kitchen" team far, only into downtown Boston for new, more expansive headquarters in the Seaport district.
+The move won't take the “Test Kitchen” team far, only into downtown Boston for new, more expansive headquarters in the Seaport district.
+After 20 years in Brookline, Mass., just across the border from Boston proper, “We've outgrown the space,” Bishop said.

 Add your comments below